Animal care apprenticeships

 What you could help us achieve

-You have a unique opportunity to play a vital role in an enormous important initiative, right from its inception.
+You have a unique opportunity to play a vital role in an enormously important initiative, right from its inception.
 Our ambition is to expand this scheme so that we can offer apprenticeships to many more of the most promising young people from disadvantaged backgrounds.

-However, it takes significant investment to fund these replacements - with each one costing around £22,500 over the course of a year.
+However, it takes a significant investment to fund these replacements - with each one costing around £22,500 over the course of a year.